 NTID's orientation program , the Summer Vestibule Program (SVP)

-if you are a BS seeking Deaf or Hard-of-Hearing student youwill move in on August 13th in order to attend a special day-long Summer Vestibule Program (SVP) on August 21st designed just for you.
+If you are a Deaf or Hard-of-Hearing student accepted into the College of NTID, you will move in on Monday, August 12, 2019 in order to attend a two-week long Summer Vestibule Program (SVP) designed just for you.

 New Student Orientation is committed to providing programs and resources that welcome new students to our community.
 We strive to create an inclusive environment that encourages academic success, connections to others, and a sense of belonging within the RIT Tiger Family.